wevansprojects/ShellSetup/README.md

 especially if you would like to carry out a project like this with your own custom settings.

-ZShell Setup: https://christitus.com/zsh/ - An Excellent Tuitorial on setting up ZSH from Scratch <br>
+ZShell Setup: https://christitus.com/zsh/ - An Excellent Tutorial on setting up ZSH from Scratch <br>
+ZShell .zshrc: https://thevaluable.dev/zsh-completion-guide-examples/ - For those who want to further customize their .zshrc file <br>

 Fzf: https://github.com/junegunn/fzf.vim - Fuzzy Finder <br>
 Used for Vim and the command line you can type ctr + r and then search your zsh history or in vim ctr p search for files <br>

 Vim Plug: https://github.com/junegunn/vim-plug - By far the easiest Vim Plugin Manager <br>
 Vim Dev Icons: https://github.com/ryanoasis/vim-devicons - Adds Icons to Nerd Tree <br>
 Vim NerdTree: https://github.com/preservim/nerdtree - Easy to use file viewer menu for Vim <br>